 Admissions interviews are more important now than ever.
 Don’t hold out on scheduling yours until it’s too late and the slots (and your possible admissions advantage) are gone.
 Here’s some of the best advice we share with our clients to help them make the most of theirs.

-The virtual admissions interview has become more important than ever, in this environment.
-And indeed, at College Inside Track, we are seeing an intensity of interviewing opportunities that we haven’t seen in previous years.
+At College Inside Track, we are seeing an intensity of interviewing opportunities that we haven’t seen in previous years.
 Admissions officers and students alike are having to work especially hard to determine a few things: Is this student a great fit for our college?
 And alternately, is this college a great fit for me?

 Here are some tips to get you started: